 LegalVoice is an online magazine providing news and information about legal aid and access to justice.
-Aimed at legal aid law firms, not-for-profit organisations and organisations providing publicly-funded legal advice, it has an archive of posts April 2012 onwards.
+Aimed at legal aid law firms, not-for-profit organisations and organisations providing publicly-funded legal advice in the UK, it has an archive of posts April 2012 onwards.

 This independent review, led by Lord Carter of Coles, looked at new methods for procuring legal services with legal aid.
 Information and documentation on the site (which is now archived) includes the full texts both of Lord Carter’s interim report, Procurement of criminal defence services: market-based reform, published February 2006, and of his final report, Legal aid: a market-based approach to reform, published 13 July 2006.

 Public Law Project (PLP) is the site of an independent national legal charity, set up in 1990, which aims “to improve access to public law remedies for those whose access to justice is restricted by poverty or some other form of disadvantage”.
 It undertakes research, policy initiatives, casework and training across the range of public law remedies.
 The site’s Resources section contains material aimed at public law practitioners and includes guides, conference papers, research reports, consultation responses and recorded presentations.

-Young Legal Aid Lawyers (YLAL) is a group of lawyers committed to practising in areas of law that have traditionally been publicly funded, with a membership including qualified junior lawyers, pupil barristers, trainee solicitors, students and paralegals.
+Young Legal Aid Lawyers (YLAL) is a group of lawyers committed to practising in England and Wales in areas of law that have traditionally been publicly funded.
+Its membership includes qualified junior lawyers, pupil barristers, trainee solicitors, students and paralegals.
 YLAL campaigns for a sustainable legal aid system, promotes diversity within the legal aid sector and the interests of new entrants to the profession, and provides a network for those beginning careers in the legal aid sector.
-The YLAL website includes information about the group, its subgroups and meetings, and also includes information about legal aid, responses to consultations, briefings, reports, and news.
+Its web site provides details of YLAL’s activities, and also includes information about legal aid, responses to consultations, briefings, reports, and news.